ujihisa/okta-scim-beta/README.md

 > emails eq "jane@example.com"

-Note that, at the moment, Okta will only `eq` filter operator.
+Note that, at the moment, Okta only supports the `eq` filter operator.
 However, the [filtering capabilities](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) described in the SCIM 2.0 Protocol Specification are much more complicated.

-Here is an example of how you might implement SCIM filtering in Python:
+Here is an example of how to implement SCIM filtering in Python:

     request_filter = request.args.get('filter')
     match = None